lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

       % const nit=10 les=1

-here we have also defined **nit** with value of 10.
-Next step is to pass the information about the empty sphere sites to the control file.
-We do this by commenting the line beginning **FILE=site** and uncommenting the line **FILE=essite** as the new essite.pbte has the new appropiate information.
-The last step is to copy the new species information from file _poses.pbte_{: style="color: green"} file to the SPEC category within the control file (including the new empty spheres).
+Here we have also defined **nit** with value of 10.
+Finally, we have to pass the information about the empty sphere sites to the control file.
+We do this by commenting the line beginning **FILE=site** and uncommenting the line **FILE=essite**, as the newly generated _essite.pbte_{: style="color: green"} has the new appropiate information.
+The last step is to copy the new species information from file _poses.pbte_{: style="color: green"} file to the **SPEC** category within the control file (including the new empty spheres).

 ###### _2.2 Self-consistency_
 Before a self consistant calculation can be performed the real-space structure constants have to be generated.
 They are made once, for a given structure, with a separate tool